ozguryazilimas/wp-postane/relevanssi/readme.txt

 * Mohib Ebrahim for relentless bug hunting.

 == Changelog ==

+= 3.4.1 =
+* Removed a notice about an undefined variable.

 = 3.4 =
 * New filter: `relevanssi_valid_admin_status` can be used to adjust post statuses that Relevanssi will handle.